pycharming/lantern_aws/README.md

     bin/update_node.py <address>

-The first time you run either update script, Oracle Java 7 and maven 3 will be installed, and the git HEAD of lantern will be checked out and built.
+The first time you run either update script, Oracle Java 7 and maven 3 will be installed, and the 'oauth2' branch of lantern will be checked out and built.
 Subsequent updates will apply any changes in the [salt][salt] configuration.

 Still to do: